magentabusiness/magentabusiness.github.io/docs/samples/smartico/elec-meter-lorawan/Electricity_Meter_LoRaWAN.md

 ![image](/images/samples/smartico/elec-meter-lorawan/MainDash2.PNG)

 ## Prerequisites
-LoRaWAN technology is used to transfer data from the Electricity Meters “Smartico E307” to the ThingsBoard platform.
+LoRaWAN technology is used to transfer data from the Electricity Meters “Smartico E307” to the IoT Hub platform.
 This is the wireless communication technology that allows small amounts of data to be exchanged over a long distance.
 First of all, you need to configure the LoRaWAN server and make sure that data from the device goes to the server.
 This guide uses [ChirpStack open-source LoRaWAN Network Server](https://www.chirpstack.io/application-server/).
 After finishing the server configuration on the Applications page, an entry with the device type should appear in the table.

 ![image](/images/samples/smartico/elec-meter-lorawan/Lora1.PNG)